Sexual violence during the Holocaust: Documented histories of men in concentration camps

 Sexual violence against men during the Holocaust was common, and occurred more often than recorded, according to Holocaust survivor Sam Lubat in an oral history interview in 1998.
 Lubat described the sexual violence by men towards men as 'shameful'.
 Literature and discourse surrounding camp survivors reinforced homophobic stereotypes and stigma around survivors.

 A memoir that was published in 2015, written by Nate Leipciger, a Holocaust survivor in Poland, described his experiences of encounters with a room elder named Janek.
 His experiences were hidden from his father who was also imprisoned in the same camp as him.
 The encounters included visits during the night, forcible penetration, exploitative sexual bartering, and more.

 Sidney Klein, a Holocaust survivor from Slovakia recounts his experience with sexual assault in the camp hospital by someone he referred to as a 'lab technician': He took me to the office, and he was offering me all kinds of things, and he raped me, he raped me and then he wanted me to come and see him like every week … I was trying to get away from him, and a few times I was able to do it, but then he was threatening me that if I am not going to come, I will lose my job.

+Sexual violence against children

+Children and adolescents were also affected by sexual and sexualized violence during the Holocaust.
+Research based on survivor testimonies has shown that such violence occurred in different situations of persecution, where displacement, dependency and the loss of family protection increased the vulnerability of minors.
+Many survivors were not able to understand or name these experiences at the time.
+In later testimonies, they often appear as memories marked by silence, shame and lasting consequences.

+Scholarship has framed this subject as part of the wider history of Nazi persecution rather than as an isolated form of violence.
+It emphasizes that age shaped both exposure to danger and the ability to act within coercive environments.
+In camps and forced labor settings, sexual and sexualized violence against minors was closely connected to hierarchies of power, dependence, and the collapse of ordinary protection.
+The literature also shows that these experiences were shaped by gender and by the specific situation in which victims found themselves.
+Because many accounts were given only retrospectively, the subject requires careful source criticism and attention to forms of violence that long remained difficult to articulate.